 Moses Rowed the Boat Ashore

 Nestled within the stories we encounter, and our responses to them, are the never-ending questions that we should ask ourselves, until we realize that our story should not be based on seeking answers but better questions.
-That said, although the pieces deal with philosophy and psychology, in some ways, the answers provided in these stories should not be confused with professional answers.
+That said, although the pieces deal with philosophy and psychology, in some ways, the answers provided in these stories should never be confused with professional answers.
 The individuals that are discussed in these pieces have answers to everything that plagues man, but they are as intelligent, philosophical, and dumb as I am.
 If a reader lands on this blog with a dire need to solve that which plagues them, they would be far better served by other, more informed, and more clinical websites.
 Those answers are not my answers.
 My answers are what arrived in the midst of curious mind asking other people questions.
 The answers are a result of the author being a sponge, as opposed to a fountain of ideas.
 The answers are a result of my perception of a truth, as opposed to the truth.
 The truth can be found, but it is as difficult to find in these pieces as it is in life, but there is an unvarnished, undistorted truth that the characters believed they found.

 28) The Future of Sci-Fi Tropes and Dystopic Hopes This piece occurred as a result of the fatigue I have regarding the typical Sci-fi movie, and all of the tropes and clichés they employ in their stories.
 There is some politics in this piece.
 I would call it politics-lite, but the politics-lite is only used in this piece to counter the politics-lite of the typical sci-fi movie.